Advert

 Student Destinations

-The specialist topics studied in the programme aim to prepare you for a wider range of roles in related industries.
-Possible industries include electrical power supply generation and distribution including renewables; transport and industrial equipment manufacturers employing electrical drives; electrical vehicles are anticipated to create increased demand in this area; industrial measurement and monitoring systems; robotics and associated activities.
+The specialist topics studied in the programme aim to prepare you for a range of roles in various industries.
+These industries include electrical power generation and distribution (including renewables), transportation and industrial equipment manufacturing (especially with electrical drives), industrial measurement and monitoring systems, and robotics.
+The growing demand for electric vehicles is also creating new opportunities in this field.

 Module Details